-- 3.8 The budget also includes service pressures of £0.315 million resulting from: - Legal fees and other associated costs of £0.015 million for the creation of St James House as a Tenant Management Organisation - Additional energy costs of £0.300 million from the increased contract prices, of an average of 53% for gas and 83% for electricity.
+3.8 The budget also includes service pressures of £0.315 million resulting from:

+- Legal fees and other associated costs of £0.015 million for the creation of St James House as a Tenant Management Organisation; - Additional energy costs of £0.300 million from the increased contract prices of an average of 53% for gas and 83% for electricity.
 This service pressure is net of additional income from tenants and leaseholders heating charges.

-Rents 2009/10
+3.9 Rents 2009/10

-- 3.9 Rents are calculated in accordance with the government's rent restructuring guidelines.
+Rents are calculated in accordance with the government's rent restructuring guidelines.
 Target rents for each property are calculated based on the relative property values, bedroom size and local earnings.
 The act of moving tenants' current rents to the target rent is called rent convergence.
-In order to limit increases in current rents to reach target rents, the guidance specifies a maximum rent increase equivalent to inflation + 1⁄2% + £2 per week. - 3.10 From 1 April 2007, in anticipation of a positive vote for stock transfer (and in accordance with the department for Communities and Local Government Housing Stock Transfer Guidance), the property values used within the rent calculation were increased to reflect the value of improvement works to be completed by 2012.
+In order to limit increases in current rents to reach target rents, the guidance specifies a maximum rent increase equivalent to inflation + $\frac{1}{2}$ % + £2 per week.

+3.10 In previously working toward a stock transfer (and in accordance with the department for Communities and Local Government Housing Stock Transfer Guidance), the property values used within the rent calculations from 2007/08 were increased to reflect the value of improvement works to be completed by 2012.
 The council has now once again reviewed the property values used in the rent calculation and adjusted them to exclude those works that are now unlikely to be completed by 2012.
 This has resulted in a reduction in each tenant's target rent compared to that previously calculated, which will be reflected through smaller increases to actual rents until rent convergence.
 The average reduction in the target rents at 2009/10 prices, by number of bedrooms is shown in the table below:

-Number of 2009/10 2009/10 Reduction

-Bedrooms Current Weekly Target Rent Revised Weekly Target Rent £
+Number of Bedrooms 2009/10 Current Weekly Target Rent £ 2009/10 Revised Weekly Target Rent £ Reduction £

-£ £

 0 56.03 54.93 1.10

 1 64.37 62.96 1.41

 2 74.03 72.15 1.88

 3 87.71 85.02 2.69

 4 95.00 92.06 2.94

 5 and 6 112.87 108.89 3.98